The Last Shadow Puppets: 2007–2008: The Age of the Understatement

 The album went straight to number one in the UK Albums Chart.
 The first single, "The Age of the Understatement", was released the week before on 14 April, with new song "Two Hearts in Two Weeks" and covers of Billy Fury's "Wondrous Place" and David Bowie's "In the Heat of the Morning" —a song previously mentioned by Turner as a favourite— as b-sides.

-After the album release the band played a secret set at Glastonbury on 28 June 2008 with Arctic Monkeys drummer Matt Helders playing drums on "The Age of the Understatement" and Jack White playing a guitar solo on "Wondrous Place."
-Two days later, they announced their debut world tour, which would start on 19 August of that year.
+After the album release the band played a secret set at Glastonbury on 28 June 2008 with Arctic Monkeys drummer Matt Helders playing drums on "The Age of the Understatement" and Jack White playing a guitar solo on "Wondrous Place".
+Two days later, they announced their debut world tour, which would start on 19 August that year.
 On 4 July 2008, they performed "Standing Next to Me" as part of a birthday present for Jo Whiley on BBC Radio 1.
 They also performed a cover of Rihanna's "SOS".
 Their second single, "Standing Next to Me", was released on 7 July 2008.
 That same month, the album was nominated for the 2008 Mercury Music Prize but lost out to Elbow's The Seldom Seen Kid.

-On August, the band and a 16-piece orchestra, played their first tour shows at Portsmouth Guildhall and New Theatre Oxford, before attending Reading and Leeds Festivals 2008.
+In August, the band and a 16-piece orchestra, played their first tour shows at Portsmouth Guildhall and New Theatre Oxford, before attending Reading and Leeds Festivals 2008.
 Kane said the two festival stops would be "our [the band] first proper gigs".
 Their Leeds set was described by The Guardian as "a classy offering from the Puppets.
 But, maybe, that isn't what's needed at a festival on a Friday night".
 The first leg of the tour ended with a show at The Olympia in Paris on 26 August.
 The tour restarted in October at Cirkus in Stockholm, and continued in continental Europe, throughout the rest of the month.
-On October 20, the album's third single, "My Mistakes Were Made for You", was released.
+On 20 October the album's third single, "My Mistakes Were Made for You", was released.
 Four days later they played a show at Philharmonic Hall, Liverpool as part of the Electric Proms.
 Their London and Sheffield shows were generally well received by both fans and critics.
+In a 2008 interview with Mojo, they mentioned plans of relocating to New York to work on a future second album, featuring a live orchestra in the style of "Tony Bennett or something", Kane said.
+But the project did not materialize.
 Turner and Kane played their last show, before going back to their respective careers, at the Mayan Theater of Los Angeles on 3 November 2008.